 The performance standard for reducing stream bank erosion is to reduce actively eroding stream banks throughout the entire Project reach by 75%.
 During the baseline survey in 2009, 14,674 feet of channel banks were mapped as eroding, or 30% of the channel bank length in the Rutherford Reach.
-In 2017, 837 feet of channel bank was mapped as eroding or unstable throughout the Rutherford Reach, this is a reduction of 94% compared to the 2009 baseline but an increase from the 455 feet mapped in 2016.
-The increase in eroding banks measured in 2017 is likely due to the relatively high flows (several large events ranging between the mean annual flood and the 5-year peak flood, see previous Section 4.1 Instream Flow Measurements) experienced during the winter of 2017 which exacerbated erosion at existing sites and created new areas of bank erosion, particularly in Reach 8 of the Project.
-The results of the surveys from 2009-2017 are summarized in Table 6 below.
-See Appendix A for figures depicting the location and extent of eroding stream banks mapped during the 2017 survey.
+In 2018, 526 feet of channel bank was mapped as eroding or unstable throughout the Rutherford Reach, this is a reduction of 96% compared to the 2009 baseline.
+The average height of eroding streambank measured in 2018 was 18.8 feet, erosion was typically located at the base of the stream bank.
+While 2018 continued the overall trend in a decrease in bank erosion throughout the Project reach the next large flow event equivalent to a 10 year or greater reoccurrence interval will likely reverse this trend.
+Streambank erosion in a natural process and is variable in any given year influenced by many factors including peak stream flow, lack of vegetative cover and other factors such as downed trees.
+The results of the surveys from 2009-2018 are summarized in Table 6 below.
+See Appendix A for figures depicting the location and extent of eroding stream banks mapped during the 2017 and 2018 surveys.